Requirements

 Terrain Shader button

-Click the Colorization Schema check box to enable its two main options: 1) Apply Color Map and 2) Apply Overlay Document.
+Click the Colourization Schema check box to enable its two main options: 1) Apply Colour Map and 2) Apply Overlay Document.

 Apply Colour Map

-There are two available methods to apply a color map: Stretch gradient along image's DEM schema and use a preset color map.
-Choose Stretch gradient along image’s DEM schema to extend the color gradient to the minimum and maximum values of the DEM schema.
-Choose a color gradient in the drop-down list to map it to the DEM schema.
-The Color Gradient to Elevation map to the left of the Preview Image updates to show how the color schema is stretched.
+There are two available methods to apply a colour map: Stretch gradient along image's DEM schema and use a preset colour map.
+Choose Stretch gradient along image’s DEM schema to extend the colour gradient to the minimum and maximum values of the DEM schema.
+Choose a colour gradient in the drop-down list to map it to the DEM schema.
+The Colour Gradient to Elevation map to the left of the Preview Image updates to show how the colour schema is stretched.

-Choose Use preset color map to use only the colors specified in the gradient that fall within the range of the DEM schema.
-This does not stretch the color gradient to the minimum and maximum values of the schema.
-Choose a color gradient in the drop-down list to map it to the DEM schema.
-The Color Gradient to Elevation map to the left of the Preview Image updates to show how the color schema is stretched.
+Choose Use preset colour map to use only the colours specified in the gradient that fall within the range of the DEM schema.
+This does not stretch the colour gradient to the minimum and maximum values of the schema.
+Choose a colour gradient in the drop-down list to map it to the DEM schema.
+The Colour Gradient to Elevation map to the left of the Preview Image updates to show how the colour schema is stretched.

 Precision

-Terrain Shader has a precision setting that affects how colors are mapped to a DEM.
+Terrain Shader has a precision setting that affects how colours are mapped to a DEM.
 The precision value is listed in the drop-down list (e.g. 0.3 m).
-A Regular precision setting quickly creates an Adobe Photoshop adjustment layer and a shaded relief layer at the cost of slightly lower precision.
-A Higher precision setting creates a colorized raster layer and a shaded relief layer, however, this process uses more memory and takes longer to calculate.
+A Regular precision setting quickly creates an Adobe Photoshop adjustment layer and a shaded relief/texture shading layer at the cost of slightly lower precision.
+A Higher precision setting creates a colourized raster layer and a shaded relief/texture shading layer, however, this process uses more memory and takes longer to calculate.

 The DEM precision (displayed in the Import DEM File dialog box) is different than the precision used in the Terrain Shader dialog box.